Nbickford/FluidSimulation/README.md

 **Projection**
 - Because Bridson's preferred MIC(0) preconditioner is nontrivial to implement in a highly parallel way, we instead use successive over-relaxation using a checkerboard update pattern (see [Erik Arnebäck's article](https://erkaman.github.io/posts/gauss_seidel_graph_coloring.html) on using this same technique for more general topologies) to solve the linear system.
-- We constructed a model for the optimal value of the SOR parameter \omega to use by sampling the convergence rate of SOR for thousands of values of \omega across different grid sizes in real-world scenarios ([Simulation3D.cpp#936](https://github.com/Nbickford/FluidSimulation/blob/master/FluidSimulationDemo/Simulation3D.cpp#L936)).
-With this value of \omega, we get an asymptotic convergence rate of about 1/0.85≈1.17.
+- We constructed a model for the optimal value of the SOR parameter ω to use by sampling the convergence rate of SOR for thousands of values of ω across different grid sizes ([Simulation3D.cpp#936](https://github.com/Nbickford/FluidSimulation/blob/master/FluidSimulationDemo/Simulation3D.cpp#L936)).
+With this value of ω, we get an asymptotic convergence rate of about 1/0.85≈1.17.

 **Rendering**
 - We use exactly one triangle to render the entire final frame (reflections, refraction, sky, and all) by implementing a [Shadertoy-style](https://shadertoy.com) raytracer inside a pixel-shader for a full-screen triangle using both distance fields and traditional raytracing techniques.